 FAQs

-I'm growing some of your cilantro.
-How do I know when it's ripe or ready to eat?
+How do I know when cilantro is ready to harvest?